Pakistan national baseball team: Asian Baseball Championship

 Pakistan have participated at the Asian Baseball Championship since 2003, and have competed in the competition ever since.
-The national team has struggled in competing against top Asian teams such as Japan, Chinese Taipei, and Korea, among others.
+The national team has struggled in competing against top Asian teams such as Japan, Chinese Taipei, and South Korea, among others.
 Pakistan secured fifth position after coming victorious against Indonesia in the 2015 Asian Baseball Championship.

 Asian Games

 In all four Asian Games to include baseball, Pakistan have competed in the 2010 and 2014 tournaments, though they have not won the tournament once Pakistan secured their largest win 25-0 against Mongolia in Seoul.

 West Asia Baseball Cup

 Pakistan have dominated the Asian Baseball Cup since its inception, and have competed in every year.
 Since 1997, Pakistan have never missed out on placing in the top 3 in any tournament, and is the only team to have achieved this feat.
 Pakistan also holds the record for most consecutive Asian Baseball Cup titles, having won five times in total, while the national team have been defending their title since the last four tournaments.